 Where to start?

 In the Orthodox Church, the role of a spiritual father cannot be understated.
-From the early days, a priest can guide, encourage and correct the seeker of the Truth.
-So, the first step we encourage you to take is to contact Father Ciprian either by email, phone, or social media.
+Starting from the beginning of your journey, a priest can guide, encourage, and connect you, the seeker to the Truth.
+Therefore, the first step we encourage you to take is to contact Father Ciprian either by email, phone, or Facebook.

 What is next?

 After the first meeting, based on the conversations you have, Fr.
 Ciprian can recommend readings, online resources, or spiritual practices.
 There is no “cookie-cutter” approach on the path to Orthodoxy.
 You are unique, your path is your own, and the approach is unique.